Science and ancestral knowledge converge to preserve traditional medicine

 Multidisciplinary team

-According to the WHO, traditional medicine is “the set of knowledge, skills and practices based on indigenous theories, beliefs and experiences, whether or not they are explainable, used for the maintenance of health ”.
+According to the WHO, traditional medicine is “the set of knowledge, skills and practices based on indigenous theories, beliefs and experiences, whether or not they are explicable, used for the maintenance of health”.
 In this regard, Carolina Sánchez indicated that “as academic-researchers our attitude to the unexplained is to inquire until we find an explanation.”

 For this reason, the university group was integrated by anthropologists, pedagogues, botanists and specialists such as Roberto Campos, from the Faculty of Medicine, who, in addition to studying the different ways in which traditional and conventional medicine can converge, has given scientific support to diseases that they seemed to exist only in the collective imagination, such as empacho, a disease that “hurt my curiosity, since the generality of the doctors, if not all, disbelieved in it, despite being evident to all the people,” declared Carolina Sánchez.

-With the aim of generating more and more documents that support the validity of these sanatorial practices, the researchers, teachers and students of the Pukgaltawakga Likuchu work on two manuals: one for midwives and the other for sobadores.
-Also in a Dictionary of Traditional Totonac Medicine, which will join the Library of Traditional Mexican Medicine of the UNAM, an emblematic project of the linguist Carlos Zolla (former head of PUIC), one of the people who contributed to the School’s project and to structuring its educational model.
+In order to generate more and more documents that support the validity of these sanatorial practices, the researchers, teachers and students of the Pukgaltawakga Likuchu are working on two manuals: one for midwives and the other for sobadores.
+Also in a Dictionary of Totonaca Traditional Medicine, which will be added to the Library of Traditional Mexican Medicine of the UNAM, an emblematic project of the linguist Carlos Zolla (former head of the PUIC), one of the people who contributed to the School project and to structure its educational model.

 Health Dialoguers